neoclide/redismru.vim/Readme.md

 ## Why Redismru?

 * No performance influence on startup, very fast async load.
-* Sync files across all vim instance.
+* Sync file list across all vim instance.
+* Ignore pattern support.
-* Support limit result to current cwd.
+* Support limit results to specific directory and record remove.
+* Automatic file existing validation on vim leave (default).

 ## Usage

-You can also limit the files shown by Redismru by pass the a directory as first unite argument, like:
+You can also limit the files shown by Redismru by pass a directory as first unite argument, like:

 ``` vim